Analysis and control of Raman phonon dynamics for enhanced optical frequency conversion: Phonon-controlled Raman scattering

 \section{Phonon-controlled Raman scattering}

-Linear phonon-mediated process underlies not only coherent transient Raman scattering but also early cascaded Raman generation.
-Fields of different Stokes orders can act as a new pump and interact with existing phonons generated by the first-order Stokes scattering, which simultaneously drives thresholdless Raman generation of various orders through linear phonon-mediated processes.
-Simultaneous growth of multiple Raman sidebands leads to reduced energy into a specific order.
-Most critically, continuous bidirectional nonlinear coupling among multiple Raman signals degrades the temporal fidelity of each individual signal.
-Current suppression techniques involve controlling Raman gain suppression by phase-matching Stokes and anti-Stokes fields \cite{Bloembergen1964}, adding loss to the Raman band \cite{Fini2006}, inhibiting Raman feedback in a cavity \cite{Xu2017}, or constructing competition with modulation instability \cite{Couderc2005}; however, they completely suppress the Raman process.
-How to cleanly suppress Raman generation of only higher orders, or even target a specific order, remains unknown.
+The linear phonon-mediated process underlies early cascaded Raman generation.
+A Stokes field can act as a new pump field and interact with existing phonons generated by the first-order Stokes scattering, which drives thresholdless Raman generation of various orders through linear phonon-mediated processes.
+Simultaneous growth of multiple Raman sidebands reduces the energy directed into a single order.
+Continuous bidirectional nonlinear coupling among multiple Raman signals degrades the temporal fidelity of each individual signal.
+Existing techniques for suppression of the Raman cascade involve controlling Raman gain suppression by phase-matching Stokes and anti-Stokes fields \cite{Bloembergen1964}, adding loss to the Raman band \cite{Fini2006}, inhibiting Raman feedback in a cavity \cite{Xu2017}, or arranging for competition with modulation instability \cite{Couderc2005}; however, they completely suppress the Raman process.
+How to cleanly suppress generation of only the higher orders, or even target a specific order, remains unknown.

-To mitigate this phonon-induced degradation, it is essential to sufficiently suppress the phonon-mediated Raman generation.
-When the wave-vector mismatch is nonzero [Eq.~(\ref{eq:phonon_wave_A2})], the process undergoes enhanced destructive interference over extended propagation distances, provided that the Raman nonlinearity is reduced accordingly (for example, by operating in a lower-pressure gas).
-Stronger destructive interference can also be achieved by directly increasing the wave-vector mismatch, which may be implemented by adjusting the gas pressure, introducing a buffer gas, or tailoring the hollow-core fiber structure.